Turkey Spinach Meatballs and Spaghetti

 - Seasonings: You’ll need dried parsley, dried basil and Italian seasoning.If you are using plain breadcrumbs instead of Italian-seasoned breadcrumbs, then you’ll want to add a bit of Italian seasoning to the breadcrumbs.

 - Marinara Sauce: Depending on how saucy you like your noodles you may need more than 1 jar.
-Another plus with this recipe is that because the meatballs are so flavorful, you can use a classic marinara — no need to spend extra on a jar of sauce that has extra seasonings.
+Another plus with this recipe is that because the spinach turkey meatballs are so flavorful, you can use a classic marinara — no need to spend extra on a jar of sauce that has extra seasonings.

 - Fresh Mozzarella: The fresh mozzarella is slice and place on top of the noodles in the baking dish.
 I love using the fresh instead of the shredded because you get more of those gooey cheesy spots!
 Plus, there’s a big difference with the flavor of the fresh mozzarella in my opinion.